Raphire/Win11Debloat/README.md

 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
 (Windows 10 only)

-## Selecting the custom configuration mode will

-Give you access to even more options and allow you to customize the script to your exact needs.

-In this mode you'll be able to make any of the following changes:
+### Alternatively Custom Mode Will Allow You To:
-- Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed) and optionally also remove communication and gaming-related apps.
+- Remove all bloatware apps from [this list](#apps-that-are-removed) and optionally also remove communication and gaming-related apps.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
 (Windows 11 only)
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable bing search, bing AI & cortana in windows search.